Content Diagnosis

 Improving your content creation process

-Ultimately the purpose of an audit is to assist your company in identifying ways in which content can be improved.
+Ultimately, the main purpose of an audit is to help your company identify ways to improve your current content offerings.

 Issue-spotting and corrective actions

-The main function of an audit is to spot issues that may hamper the success of your company’s SEO strategy.
 A content audit brings together everything you’ve already seen (mistakes, gaps, and performance) so you can understand how your content is functioning as a whole.
-The audit provides a platform for the continued success of your company in expanding its outreach to visitors and improving its SEO strategy.
+The audit provides a platform for your company’s continued success in expanding its reach to visitors and improving its SEO strategy.
 Instead of relying on assumptions, it gives you a clear view of what’s working, what’s overlapping, and what’s missing.

 Rather than depending on a predefined checklist alone, your audit process should focus on identifying patterns across your content.
 In other words, you’re looking for patterns like gaps in coverage, duplication, weak connections between pages, or missed opportunities to strengthen key topics.
 Below are some great questions we’ve added to our recommendations when delivering an audit: